solana-developers/professional-education/README.md

 ### Smaller steps

-Student dropoff - which has been high even in some of the best regarded ecosystem training - often happens when the class moves faster than individual students and the students become so far behind the rest of the group it's impossible for them to keep up.
+Student drop off - which has been high even in some of the best regarded ecosystem training - often happens when the class moves faster than individual students and the students become so far behind the rest of the group it's impossible for them to keep up.
 Smaller steps allow the class to proceed as a group, allows the group to discuss each step in detail, and increases the chances of everyone gets through every exercise.

 ### Focus on Solana